alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - identify common paths through a site or transactional service, to help prioritise effort
 - assess whether content changes influence the paths users take
 - identify drop-off points, loops, or repeated steps
-- identify users' most common tasks on a site
+- identify the most common user tasks on a site

 ### Understand the data

 A path exploration creates an interactive Sankey diagram showing the most common next steps users take from a selected page (or the most common previous steps if you build the path backwards from an ending point).

-Paths are shown up to 10 steps ("nodes").
-For large or branching journeys, use path exploration to examine a specific section or decision point.

-Path explorations are designed for a single path view at a time.
-You can apply a segment, but you cannot view multiple segments side-by-side in the same Sankey chart (for example, mobile vs desktop).
+Path explorations have a 10 step ("node") limit, so are best suited to examining specific sections or decision-points of longer or branching journeys.

 When you first create a path exploration, GA4 defaults to an "Event name" starting point.
 To build a page-based path exploration:

-1. Select "Start again" (top right of the exploration output)
+1. Select "Start again" (top right of the exploration output).
-2. Choose whether you want a "Starting point" or an "Ending point" by selecting the corresponding "Drop or select node" option
+2. Choose whether you want a "Starting point" or an "Ending point" by selecting the corresponding "Drop or select node" option.
-3. Select "Page path and screen class" and choose a page for your start or end point
+3. Select "Page path and screen class" and choose a page for your start or end point.
-4. In the Sankey chart, click a page (a "node" on the chart) to expand the path step by step, up to 10 total steps
+4. In the Sankey diagram, click a page (a "node" on the chart) to expand the path step by step, up to 10 total steps.

-Setting "View unique nodes only" to "Yes" prevents the same page appearing multiple times across different steps in the chart.
+Setting "View unique nodes only" to "Yes" prevents the same page appearing multiple times across different steps in the diagram.
 This gives a cleaner view of the overall journey and avoids inflating the apparent complexity of paths where users revisit pages.

 ### Variables